 A credible sustainability report is transparent, impact- and stakeholder-oriented with regard to its material issues.
 In order to pin down the assessment per material issue, the Credibility Analysis was limited to companies that run a materiality assessment (69 reports) or clearly identified priority topics (30 reports).
 This led to a total of 99 out of 123 reports, which have been analyzed in the three credibility criteria.
 Read more about the methodology.

-On average, all sectors score around 35%, with the ‘food and beverage sector’ scoring the highest with 54% (being the only sector scoring above the 50%-‘advancing level’ threshold) and energy supply/distribution scoring lowest with 26%.
+On average, all sectors score around 36%.
+As in 2017, with the ‘food and beverage sector’ scoring highest with 54% (being the only sector scoring above the 50%-‘advancing level’ threshold) and the IT, medical & electrical engineering sector scoring lowest with 27%.

 Average industry score

 - Machine industry 37%

 - Manufacturing industry 34%